 Finally, British Cycling, which hopes to race the new bike at the 2020 Tokyo Olympics, was closely involved with the project.

 The bike must be ridden in a number of events before the end of 2019 to be raced at the Olympics.
 Hope/Lotus

 To be sanctioned for use at the Olympics, the bike must first be raced in a number of UCI Track Cycling World Cup events in 2019, so it will see its first outings in Belarus (1-3 November) and in Glasgow (8-10 November).
 The bike will also be on display at the Hope stand at this weekend’s Rouleur Classic.

-The press release for the new bike claims that — as with all equipment that is to be used in the Olympics — the HB.T will be available to the public, though there is no word on availability or pricing.
+The press release for the new bike claims that — as with all equipment that is to be used in the Olympics — the HB.T will be available to the public.

 We’re really looking forward to seeing the bike raced in anger and, seeing what is possible with the new UCI rule change, we also reckon this could herald in a new era of bicycle design.

 Update, December 20th 2019: pricing has now been announced

 Pricing has now been announced for the HB.T frameset and its various iterations (omnium, sprint and pursuit), as well as for the new full carbon disc wheels and trispoke front wheel.

 As expected, the prices border on astronomical by bicycle standards, starting at a whopping £15,550 + VAT for the frameset alone (i.e. without handlebars or wheels).